markjjacob/SciPres/urialon.md

 {{3-4}} ![Bild](https://ars.els-cdn.com/content/image/1-s2.0-S1097276509007424-gr3.jpg)

-{{4}} Remember the audience wants you to succueed in giving an enjoyable talk.
+{{4}} Remember the audience wants you to succeed in giving an enjoyable talk.

 {{5}} Eye contact enables you to see if the audience is with you.
 If they are not, it enables you to adjust.